duhaime/douglasduhaime.com/_records/posts/2021-09-05-making-chiptunes-with-markov-models.md

 ## Making Music with Markov Models

 As it turns out, we can use essentially the same strategy we used above to generate music with Markov models.
 To do so, we just need to convert an audio file into a text file.
 To accomplish this goal, we can parse a midi file and convert each note into a word in that file.
 The fantastic [`music21`](https://web.mit.edu/music21/) library in Python, written by Michael Scott Cuthbert's lab at MIT, makes this task fairly strightforward.
-In what follows below, we'll convert `ambrosia.midi`, a banger from the 8-bit Nintendo game Ultima III: Exodus, into a string.
+In what follows below, we'll convert `ambrosia.midi` (a banger from the 8-bit Nintendo game Ultima III: Exodus) into a string.
 [Here's the midi file](https://douglasduhaime.com/assets/posts/markov-midi/midis/mid/ambrosia.midi), and here's how we'll convert it into a string:

 {% highlight python %}
 import music21

-# identify the midi file to analyze
-path = 'ambrosia.midi'
+def midi_to_string(midi_path):
     # parse the musical information stored in the midi file
-score = music21.converter.parse(path, quantizePost=False)
+    score = music21.converter.parse(midi_path,
+      quantizePost=True, # quantize note length
+      quarterLengthDivisors=(4,3)) # set agreeable note lengths
     # create the string that will store the sequence of notes
     s = ''
     # keep a record of the last time offset seen in the score
     last_offset = 0
     # iterate over each note in the score
     for n in score.flat.notes:
-    # handle the case that n is a note
-    if isinstance(n, music21.note.Note):
         # measure the time between this note and the previous
         delta = n.offset - last_offset
-        # if some time elapsed, add a "wait" token
-        if delta: s += 'w_{} '.format(delta)
-        # else add a "note" token with pitch and duration
-        pitch = n.pitch.midi
+        # get the duration of this note
         duration = n.duration.components[0].type
-        s += 'n_{}_{} '.format(pitch, duration)
         # store the time at which the last event occurred
         last_offset = n.offset
+        # if some time elapsed, add a "wait" token
+        if delta: s += 'w_{} '.format(delta)
+        # handle notes and chords
+        if isinstance(n, music21.note.Note):
+          notes = [n]
+        else
+          notes = n.notes
+        for i in notes:
+            # add this keypress to the sequence
+            s += 'n_{}_{} '.format(i.pitch.midi, duration)
+    return s

+s = midi_to_string('ambrosia.midi')

 {% endhighlight %}

 The block above turns `ambrosia.midi` into the string `s`.
 Each note in `ambrosia.midi` is represented by a token that begins with "n_" and each pause between notes is represented by a token that begins with "w_".
-This string format is quite flexible, and can handle polyphony, syncopation, and any number of other musical features with ease.
+This string format is quite flexible, and can easily handle polyphony, syncopation, and any number of other musical features.

 To determine if this conversion worked, let's reverse the process and convert the string `s` into a new midi file.
 If both conversions were successful, we should expect that new midi file to sound like the original `ambrosia.midi` file.
 Happily `music21` makes the conversion from string to midi straightforward as well: